/

 2. Speed up the CRM Buying and Implementation Process

-If CXOs are involved in discussions during the requirements gathering and definition process, light will be shed on business benefits of a new CRM system that they may otherwise have been aware of.
+If CXOs are involved in discussions during the requirements gathering and definition process, light will be shed on the business benefits of a new CRM system they may otherwise have been aware of.
 This alone could drive a faster decision.

 3. Get CRM Vendors to Demo More Closely to Requirements

-When detailed CRM requirements are developed in advance of vendor demos, vendors will be able to better understand and therefore better address specific requirements during their demonstrations.
-The demonstrations will be more tailored to a company’s specific needs if detailed requirements are provided to the short vendors – compared to a high level list of requirements within an RFP.
+The demonstrations will be more tailored to a company’s specific needs if detailed requirements are provided to the short vendors — compared to a high-level list of requirements within an RFP.

-Microsoft has AppSource Salesforce has AppExchange and Sugar has SugarExchange.
+Microsoft has AppSource, Salesforce has AppExchange, and Sugar has SugarOutfitters.

 5. Gain Additional Time to Refine Requirements